 iBLOPPER can also be build for D1 Mini.
 This version is more lean and smaller, but needs more soldering as intended for more advance users.
-In this version the blue LED lights up all the time but stops emits blue when a bubble is detected (also it stop light blue in portal mode).
-The first 2 sec of power it light blue as it calibrate itself, hence, hold it very still.

 Install file and installiBLOPPER_ver1.1_D1MINI (2 downloads)